 Another fun idea is making soups and stews ahead of time, freezing them, and taking them along with you as a big chunk of frozen goodness.
 That way, you can heat it back up in your skillet or Dutch Oven.

-Finally, meats are best if frozen ahead of time, so they’ll stay cold and thaw over time.
+Finally, meats are best if frozen ahead of time, so they’ll stay cold and thaw while you’re camping.

 Camping is all about improvising and making the most of what you already have.
-While a cooler is vital, there are plenty of foods you can cook without refrigerating a single thing.
-Here are a few of our favorites:
+While a cooler is vital, there are plenty of foods you can bring that won’t require any refrigeration.

 Mountain House Meals: These are a fantastic option when you don’t feel like cooking.
 Just add some boiled water to a mountain house packet, and you’ll have a meal for one or two in minutes.
 Sometimes, these are also the best breakfast options, as a bit of hot water transforms the dried bits into a breakfast skillet filled with veggies, meats, and cheese.